 Use one main light for your subject, either a softbox or on camera flash that is directed up to bounce off the ceiling and a fill card.

-Starting with a seamless like Super White will make your task easier however with the exposure rule (that you know have down pat, right?) you could easily use a darker background.
+Starting with a seamless, like Super White, will make your task easier however with the exposure rule (that you now have down pat, right?) you could easily use a darker background.